HumanGamer/QuARK/utils/trunk/make_install/script-readme.txt

 near the top of the file.
-If you put a "Readme.txt" and/or "Patch.txt" in the same directory as this batch file, then they will be included in the main zip file. if you use NOVERSION as the version then it will the files produced will be called "QuArK.zip", & "QuArK-Help.zip", if you specifiy a version then the files produced will be called "(version).zip" and "(version)-Help.zip". this batch file must be placed in the same directory as the "Source","Runtime", "Infobase", and "Utils" directories.
+If you put a "Readme.txt" and/or "Patch.txt" in the same directory as this batch file, then they will be included in the main zip file. if you use NOVERSION as the version then it will the files produced will be called "QuArK.zip", & "QuArK-Help.zip", if you specify a version then the files produced will be called "(version).zip" and "(version)-Help.zip". this batch file must be placed in the same directory as the "Source","Runtime", "Infobase", and "Utils" directories.